Church Bay Beach Bermuda

 Rotate the image for 360° view

-Church bay is probably not the greatest beach for sun bathing or for lounging.
+Church bay is not a great beach for sun bathing or for lounging.
 Because the beach is small and there are many rocks on the beach.
 It can also get quite hot here during the summer as the surrounding reefs block the flow of breeze.
-You can however enjoy watching the Bermuda Longtail and the Sandpipers from this rather secluded and quiet beach.

-Earlier there used to be a concession stall at Church Bay beach (on top of the hill before a stairway leads down to the beach) that rented snorkeling equipment, underwater cameras etc and sold snacks and fish food.
-However that has closed.
-So suggest you carry your own snorkel gears, umbrellas etc.
+The stall rented snorkel gears, underwater cameras etc and sold snacks and fish food.
+However that has closed down.
+So carry your own snorkel gears, umbrellas, food etc.

 Location of Church Bay Beach